 On February 13, 2018, the Company acquired Aviragen in a reverse merger (see Note 1).
-Aviragen presently has in-process research and development as it is currently conducting a Phase 2 trial, it has previously developed drugs that were licensed to others who brought them to market and it has a workforce that is considered to have the necessary skills, knowledge, and experience to perform a process, that when applied to the in-process research and development is critical to the ability to convert it into outputs.
+On the date of the Merger, Aviragen had in-process research and development as it was conducting a Phase 2 trial, it had previously developed drugs that were licensed to others who brought them to market and it had a workforce that was considered to have the necessary skills, knowledge, and experience to perform a process that, when applied to the in-process research and development, was critical to the ability to convert it into outputs.
 Based on this evaluation, the Company determined that the Merger should be accounted for as a business combination.